Anderson University – Anderson, South Carolina

-Today’s Anderson University traces its roots to the Johnson Female Seminary which opened its doors in Anderson during 1848.
-Forced to close its doors during the Civil War, citizens of Anderson longed for another institute of higher education in their city.
-This lead to the donated of land and money in 1910 to the South Carolina Baptist Convention to help in the formation of a college.
+Anderson University traces its roots to the Johnson Female Seminary, which opened in Anderson in 1848.
+Forced to close its doors during the Civil War, the citizens of Anderson longed for another institute of higher education in their city.
+This led to the donation of land and money in 1910 to the South Carolina Baptist Convention to help in the formation of a college.

-The Anderson College Historic District is listed in the National Register, which describes it as follows:
+The Anderson College Historic District is listed in the National Register:

 Many thanks to Bill Fitzpatrick of Taylors for sharing this shot of the Merritt Administration Building.
 Bill enjoys the singular distinction of being the only person ever to have visited all 1,400 of South Carolina’s National Historic Landmarks.
 He has published several helpful e-books which serve as invaluable travel guides to the Palmetto State.